zclewell/cs410project/README.md

 # CS410 Final Project
-The goal of this project was to develop a new search tool for UIUC's cs website [cs.illinois.edu](https://cs.illinois.edu/).
+The goal of this project was to develop a new search tool for UIUC's cs website [cs.illinois.edu](https://cs.illinois.edu/) that supported categorical search tools.
 In order to achieve this goal we developed a cli search tool, a web interface to use that search tool, as well as a script that crawls the site.

+## Overview:
+  We first crawl all pages at cs.illinois.edu using our web crawler.
+The crawler generates a csv file with information about all of the pages hosted on cs.illinois.edu.
+We then run our prep script in order to generate .dat files for each of the categories we supported.
+Leveraging the structure of the website we were able to sort pages based on the path of their url.
+For example, all of the instructor and staff profile pages begin with: 'cs.illinois.edu/directory'.
+We created a .toml file for each of the search categories we supported.
+These individual config tiles allowed us to separate the .dat files as well as create separate index directories.
+We then implemented a ranking function and a script that would accept a config file and return results.
+We wrapped this ranking script in both a Command Line Interface as well as a web interface.

 ## Installation:
   Required programs: Python, pip